MarkPearlCoZa/Blog_General/_posts/2020-01-03-Hiring-Geeks-That-Fit.md

 For managers, I sometimes set up an audition to take place during a lunchtime meeting, and I invite attendees from the group with which the candidate would be working if hired.
 The audition segment could consist of a brief presentation by the candidate, to be followed by a Q & A session.
 I note to whom the candidate talks most frequently, and whom the candidate avoids.

+### Points to remember

+- Ask questions specifically worded to help you determine whether the candidate will fit your open position and culture.
+- Use a variety of questions to elicit the most information in a short time.
+- Spend your interview time primarily using behavior-description and audition questions.
+- Develop multiple ways to ask about specific skills, preferences, or capabilities, framed within the context of the candidate’s work.